instagibbs/bolts/XX-eltoo-peer-protocol.md

   - during their turn(or when attempting to cause the counter-party to yield):
     - MUST NOT send a `update_signed` message that does not include any updates.
-    - MAY send a `update_signed` message that only alters the fee.
   - otherwise:
-    - MUST NOT include any changes
+    - MUST NOT propose any changes

 A receiving node:
   - during another's turn: